NanoBoom/claudecode.nvim/README.md

   "coder/claudecode.nvim",
   dependencies = { "folke/snacks.nvim" },
   opts = {
-    terminal_cmd = "/path/to/your/claude", -- Use output from 'which claude'
+    external_terminal_cmd = "/path/to/your/claude", -- Use output from 'which claude'
   },
   config = true,
   keys = {